xiaoella/project_quotes/README.md

 # Project Quotes

 ### Overview
 This project aims to work with a dataset of historical projects collected from an architectural firm.
-The goal is to identify patterns and provide insights to improve the accuracy for future project quotations.
+The goal is to identify patterns and provide insights, in order to improve the accuracy of the quotations, subsequently minimising unplanned overtime works for future projects.

 The project was inspired by my first-hand experience as an architect, where I observed a recurring challenge with project management and quoting accuracy in the industry.
 It is no doubt that accurate project quoting is crucial for both client satisfaction, and efficient resource and time management.
 I saw this opportunity to provide valuable insights using data-driven methods, in order to understand if there are any patterns and discrepancies behind the numbers.
 I hope this project can help the architectural firm to streamline their quoting process, ensuring more precise estimates and better time and resource planning going forward with future projects.